-Maintain the existing relationships in community groups like Chamber of Commerce, Team Choctaw, Eggs and Issues at the EOC Technology Center, and the Nicoma Park Choctaw Business Women's Club.
+Maintain the existing relationships in community groups like Chamber of Commerce, Team Choctaw, and the EOC Technology Center.

 Remain an integral member of the EOC Disaster Recovery Resources Association.

 Seek to strengthen ties with the schools by developing relationships with the local principals and increasing the contacts with school librarians and teachers in all Choctaw schools to make them aware of programs for the relevant age group.